 Hair removal is considered an old practice that is still in demand today.
 It has both aesthetic and hygienic purposes which is why people stress about removing body hair from both visible and non-visible areas.

 Over the years, shaving has been the most popular option when it comes to body hair removal methods.
-These days however, there are alternatives you can try.
-Waxing and other modern methods can be done to achieve a set of smooth legs.
+These days, however, there are alternatives you can try.
+Waxing and other modern techniques can be done to achieve a set of smooth legs.
 However, one of the most popular options today is the use of epilators.

-Shaving and epilators do have their own pros and cons.
-Now, before you invest on epilators, or decide to stick with shaving, here are some things that you will need to know.
+Shaving and epilators do have their pros and cons.
+Now, before you invest in epilators, or decide to stick with shaving, here are some things that you will need to know.

 What’s the difference between epilating and shaving?